 HOW TO PREPARE FOR YOUR SESSION

-- Generally speaking, I prefer you to look and feel natural and real for your boudoir portraits.
-I want your images to be beautiful and sexy, but I also want them to reflect the real you.
+• My goal is for you to look and feel natural and real for your boudoir portraits.
+Your images to be beautiful and sexy, but also reflect the real you.

-- I normally recommend wearing minimal jewelry for your portrait.
-Jewelry that you wear on a daily basis is fine, but I prefer not to have you accessorize and add extra jewelry that you normally wouldn’t wear.
+• Wear minimal jewelry for your portrait.
+Jewelry that you wear on a daily basis is fine, but try not to accessorize and add extra jewelry that you normally wouldn’t wear.
 If anything, it should be kept simple and it’s color should be neutral and non-distracting.

-- Your hands will likely be a focus for some of your portraits, so I recommend a fresh manicure to your taste.
+• Your hands will likely be a focus for some of your portraits, so a fresh manicure is highly recommended.
 Keep in mind that you should avoid distracting colors; typically a neutral polish or French tips are best.

-- For hair and make-up, I recommend keeping it natural as opposed to going too over-the-top.
+• For hair and make-up, try keeping it natural as opposed to going too over-the-top.
 You may be more comfortable with having your hair and make-up professionally done, or you may be more comfortable doing it yourself.
 Whichever you choose, it is important that you feel beautiful and confident.
-For fake eyelashes, be sure to choose natural looking lashes, heavy-set/extra volume-length lashes will droop your eyes and cause unwanted shadows.
+For fake eyelashes, be sure to choose natural looking lashes, heavy-set/extra length lashes will droop your eyes and cause unwanted shadows.

 Recommended Things to Bring:

-- - A pretty robe (off-white or pastel/neutral color)
+- A pretty robe (off-white or pastel/neutral color, short or floor length)